Milo Yiannopoulos apologizes for remarks, quits Breitbart

 |

-Yiannopoulos, speaking to reporters, said that two men, including a priest, had touched him inappropriately when he was between the ages of 13 and 16.
+Yiannopoulos opened his remarks to reporters by saying two men, including a priest, had touched him inappropriately when he was between the ages of 13 and 16.

 "My experiences as a victim led me to believe I could say anything I wanted to on this subject, no matter how outrageous," he said.
 "But I understand that my usual blend of British sarcasm, provocation and gallows humor might have come across as flippancy, a lack of care for other victims or, worse, advocacy.
 I am horrified by that impression."